JohnCoene/chirp/docs/data.md

 On the network screen you will have an additional option: to append the subsequent search to the previously.

+### Tip

+Search for topics not keywords, a sparingly mentioned keyword that does not resonate will not result in an interesting graph but a mess of scattered nodes with barely any edges.
+Chirp tagline goes:

+> Visualise Twitter Interactions

+The emphasis is on _interactions_: Twitter users discussing and interacting with one another.
+This does not necessarily mean "trending" topics will be appropriate as they are, somehow surprisingly, rarely the result of actual conversations that sprung organically.

 ## Load

 Alternatively, you can load a previously downloaded dataset, which you can obtain in two different ways.